Bank Charges Journal Entry does not have any unusual accounting treatment.

 Any business can sustain itself based on profits and income in the long run.
 A major source of income for banks after Interest income is the transaction charges.

-All the facilities used by the account holders at Bank require payment of bank charges or fees.
+All the facilities used by the account holders at the Bank require payment of bank charges or fees.

-Conclusion for Bank charges Journal Entry:
+Conclusion for Bank Charges Journal Entry:

 Bank Charges Journal entry is similar to an expenses JE.
 We record this entry by debiting the Bank charges GL and Crediting the Bank GL.